XizhiW/Network-Science-Final-Project/README.md

-# Project title (Skill Barriers and Social Barriers to a “Just Transition” of U.S. Fossil Fuel Workers to Emerging Green Jobs)
+# Skill Barriers and Social Barriers to a “Just Transition” of U.S. Fossil Fuel Workers to Emerging Green Jobs
 {Skill Barriers and Social Barriers to a “Just Transition” of U.S. Fossil Fuel Workers to Emerging Green Jobs}

 * Team (members): Xizhi Wu (email) xiw183@pitt.edu